 Freedom learning notes

 The learning opportunities for students from State Library of Queensland’s exhibitions Freedom Then, Freedom Now, and Don’t Just Count Us, Let Us Count! are many and varied for any students studying civil rights and global movements.
-These exhibitions resonate with these themes, and yet each provides opportunities for very different insights.
-Freedom Then, Freedom Now provides the context of social change, and the emergence of Queensland from its strong agricultural roots, with its ‘country town’ style capital, Brisbane, to a highly urbanised, multi-cultural state, participating in a globalised world economy.
-The exhibition works to highlight the transition in the last sixty-five years.
-Human rights and civil liberties are recurring themes, as well as the changes in popular culture.
+These exhibitions, now closed, resonated with these themes, and provided opportunities for very different insights.
+Freedom Then, Freedom Now provided the context of social change, and the emergence of Queensland from its strong agricultural roots, with its ‘country town’ style capital, Brisbane, to a highly urbanised, multi-cultural state, participating in a globalised world economy.
+The exhibition worked to highlight the transition in the last sixty-five years.
+Human rights and civil liberties were recurring themes, as well as the changes in popular culture.

 All subjects exploring issues of human rights, ways to give voice to those rights, weighing up beliefs and values, and the way global influences act on these will benefit from engagement with the exhibition and its associated resources.

 Don’t Just Count Us, Let Us Count! exhibition provided a rich source of learning and gives important first-hand perspectives on Aboriginal people and Torres Strait Islanders and how the 1967 Referendum changed their world.

 Explores : Human Rights and impact of major global movements in Australia